 In addition to hosting his weekly radio show, David is responsible for selecting, ordering, installing and repairing all of WRUW’s studio equipment.

-David is responsible for many of the technical initiatives at WRUW over the past 20 years, including the initial idea of increasing the station’s power to its current 15,000 watts, the installation, setup and wiring of the station’s current production/backup studio, and the design and wiring of the new broadcast studio which was completed in January 2006 (see pictures).
+David is responsible for many of the technical initiatives at WRUW over the past 20 years, including the initial idea of increasing the station’s power to its current 15,000 watts, and the installation, setup and wiring of the station’s broadcast studios (both in 2006 & 2007, and when upgraded in 2019 & 2020).

 (Of course, he doesn’t do all of this technical work alone.
 There is a wonderful crew of students and other volunteers who have helped handle much of the detail work. )

 The fun at WRUW is completely volunteer (even the technical work).
-So, to pay his bills, David is an entrepreneur with his own website design company and greeting card enterprise.
+So, to pay his bills, David has a full-time job working in Information Technology for a large healthcare company.

 David and his wife live in a suburb of Cleveland, Ohio.